brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

 .. note::

-   Due to the variants JavaScript files can be integrated into the page (as configured, last modification timestamp is embedded into the filename, :ref:`concatenated <t3tsref:setup-config-concatenatejs>`) the script :file:`Build/node_modules/prismjs/plugins/autoloader/prism-autoloader.js` was patched: The variable :js:`language_path` has to be set to :js:`/typo3conf/ext/codehighlight/Resources/Public/Prism/components/`.
+   Due to the variants JavaScript files can be integrated into the page (like last modification timestamp is embedded into the filename), the script :file:`Build/node_modules/prismjs/plugins/autoloader/prism-autoloader.js` was patched: The variable :js:`autoloaderFile` regex has to be set to adjusted to consider a possibly available timestamp in the filename.
    When updating the Prism library, the patch under :file:`Build/patches/prismjs+1.xx.x.patch` has to be adjusted eventually.
    The package `patch-package <https://github.com/ds300/patch-package#readme>`__